progit/progit/de/04-git-server/01-chapter4.markdown

 <!--This way, you can set up HTTP-based read access to any of your projects for a fair number of users in a few minutes.
 Another simple option for public unauthenticated access is to start a Git daemon, although that requires you to daemonize the process - we’ll cover this option in the next section, if you prefer that route.-->

-Auf diese Art und Weise kannst du in wenigen Minuten einen HTTP-basierten Lese-Zugriff auf all Deine Projekte für eine große Anzahl von Benutzern ermöglichen.
+Auf diese Art und Weise kannst Du in wenigen Minuten einen HTTP-basierten Lese-Zugriff auf all Deine Projekte für eine große Anzahl von Benutzern ermöglichen.
 Ein Git Daemon ist eine andere einfache Möglichkeit für einen öffentlichen Zugang.
 Wenn Du diese Methode bevorzugst, solltest Du dir den nächsten Abschnitt unbedingt anschauen.

 <!--## GitWeb ##-->
 ## GitWeb ##